 Insurance companies control medical care for work injuries under Iowa law.
 This means that they get to choose what medical providers that you go to for your injury.
 Importantly, they have to follow the medical treatment of whatever provider they choose.

-It is not uncommon for an injured worker to feel that they need more or better treatment after being released from the medical provider that workers compensation has chosen for them.
-If you go to your own medical provider without the authorization of workers compensation, they likely will not pay for that treatment.
+It is not uncommon for injured workers to feel that they need more or better treatment after being released from the medical provider that workers’ compensation has chosen for them.
+If you go to your own medical provider without the authorization of workers’ compensation, they likely will not pay for that treatment.

 Why Should I Get A Second Opinion?

 Some of the most common reasons why you may want to request a second opinion regarding your workers’ compensation medical treatment are: